MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-10.md

 > The keywords in the Keyword dropdown are populated based on the keywords defined in the Speech Commands list in the Speech Commands Profile.

 Create a new **Response ()** event, configure the **Octa** object to receive the event, define **AudioSource.PlayOneShot** as the action to be triggered, and assign a suitable audio clip to the **Audio Clip** field, for example, the MRTK_Gem audio clip:

-> [!TIP]
-> For a reminder on how to implement events and assign an audio clip, you can refer to the [Implement the On Touch Started event](mrlearning-base-ch4.md#4-implement-the-on-touch-started-event) instructions.

 ## Congratulations